This roasted bone marrow is a cinch to make. Just sprinkle it with salt and roast until rich, unctuous, and

 Author Jennifer McLagan loves roasted bone marrow.
 And she finds it, in her words, “encouraging to know that this odd bit once consigned to the soup pot, tossed to the dog, or thrown in the garbage is now finally being appreciated as a dish in its own right.”
 Ain’t that the truth.
 Now that good fat is back on the table (though for some of us it was never off the table), marrow is seemingly everywhere.
 McLagan reminds us that “Many people avoid roasted bone marrow because it’s fat, but it should be remembered that marrow is 69 percent unsaturated fat.
 It’s also a very nutritious food, containing iron, phosphorus, vitamin A, and trace amounts of thiamin and niacin.
 There’s even more good news for marrow lovers: science has shown that the fat of ruminants contains substances that boost and maintain our body’s immune system.
 So the Victorians were right—it is a health food and definitely way too good for the dog.”
-Amen to all that.
-This recipe has been updated.
+Amen to that.
 Originally published January 17, 2013.–Renee Schettler Rossi

 Author Jennifer McLagan knows her beef marrow bones.
 She also knows how to get what she wants.
 Here, her tried-and-true tactics and tricks for procuring the best bone marrow from your butcher:

 • Marrow bones can be cut to any length you want.
 Ask your butcher for pieces cut from the center of the leg bone, where the ratio of marrow to bone is highest.

 • It’s tricky to judge how much marrow you will get from any bone as it ranges widely depending on the thickness of the bone: a 3-inch (7.5-centimeter) bone will yield anywhere from 3/4 to 3 ounces (20 to 90 grams), but usually it averages around 1 1/2 ounces (40 grams).

 • The bones should already be free of meat and should smell clean and faintly meaty.
 The marrow itself should be whitish pink in color; don’t worry if you can see blood spots on the surface—that’s normal.